 Marwood, you are more Censorious, than a decay’d Beauty, or a discarded Tost.

-It is clear from the same comedy that drinking a toast was a men’s practice; Mirabell, a gentleman in love with Mrs. Millamant, tells her:
+It is clear from the same comedy that drinking toasts was a privilege exclusive to men; Mirabell, a gentleman in love with Mrs. Millamant, tells her:

 I submit.—But with proviso, that you exceed not in your province; but restrain your self to Native and Simple Tea-Table drinks, as Tea, Chocolate and Coffee.
 As likewise to Genuine and Authoriz’d Tea-Table talk,—such as mending of Fashions, spoiling Reputations, railing at absent Friends, and so forth—but that on no account you encroach upon the mens prerogative, and presume to drink healths, or toste fellows.